SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

-The current state of the art model for mean energy loss from inelastic collisions is given by the Bethe--Bloch formula, along with its corrections.
+\textbf{The Bethe--Bloch formula for mean energy loss.} The current state of the art model for mean energy loss from inelastic collisions is given by the Bethe--Bloch formula, along with its corrections.
 This quantum theory of stopping, originally due to Bethe, is based on the relativistic plane-wave Born approximation \citep{Bethesimple}.
 The Bethe--Bloch formula without corrections \citep[Section 3.2 and Appendix D]{Gott} per unit track length reads

 with